Edgecliff railway station

-Edgecliff railway station is located on the Eastern Suburbs line, serving the Sydney suburb of Edgecliff.
-It is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services and NSW TrainLink South Coast Line services.
+Edgecliff railway station is a suburban railway station located on the Eastern Suburbs line, serving the Sydney suburb of Edgecliff.
+It is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services and intercity South Coast Line services.

 History

 Whilst the Eastern Suburbs Railway was not originally intended to travel via Edgecliff, the first proposal for an Edgecliff station was in 1947.
 In 1963 it was suggested that Edgecliff be the terminus of the first stage of the railway, but by 1967 it was decided Bondi Junction was a better terminus location.

 Edgecliff station opened on 23 June 1979 when the Eastern Suburbs line opened from Central to Bondi Junction.

 Although not directly mentioned in projects associated with the Rail Clearways Program, work was taken out at Edgecliff as a part of the Bondi Junction Turnback project.
 This involved the motorisation and signalling of an emergency crossover located at the western end of the station.
 Previously it had not been possible to ordinarily terminate trains at Edgecliff.
 When completed in September 2004 it permitted trains to terminate at Edgecliff and return towards the city.
 This was necessary to allow the closing of Bondi Junction station while major work was carried out there but allowing the line to otherwise remain open.

 On 15 January 2014, a Tangara derailed just past Edgecliff.
 It was found that an incorrect repair had been done to one of the axles of the train in 1998–1999, leading to the axle eventually breaking.
 During the derailment, a piece of metal, used for the edge of a concrete slab on the track, was lifted and pierced into the passenger cabin, almost injuring several passengers.

 An accessibility upgrade for the station was announced in September 2015.
 In June 2019, the new access ramp on New McLean Street was opened and the bus canopy extension completed.
 The upgrade is now complete.